 Let’s understand this with a scenario.
 Assume that they have invited you to a lavish dinner party.
 The invitation says that the dinner will feature endless varieties of foods, beverages, and desserts.
 You get excited, dress up with your most expensive apparel, and go to the party.

 So, the host has run out of supplies and things mess up.
 Next?
 You will get disappointed, confused, frustrated, and highly upset because of hunger.
-You will think 100 times before you accept any such an invitation, right?
+You will think 100 times before you accept any such invitation, right?

-That’s exactly what if feels like when you show your customers with a high-end creative ad and then later, come to see that the product isn’t what it is as shown?
+That’s exactly what it feels like when you show your customers with a high-end creative ad and then later, come to see that the product isn’t what it is as shown?
 Never do this to shoppers because once disappointed, they will note down your brand in their minds and will never come back to check even if you are truly selling a state-of-the-art product the next time.

-While it is important to bring potential shoppers to your product pages with the help of right keywords, content, and ad placement, it is equally vital to make sure that a customer has a smooth experience after they have arrived at your Product Page (or ASIN Detail Page).
+While it is important to bring potential shoppers to your product pages with the help of the right keywords, content, and ad placement, it is equally vital to make sure that a customer has a smooth experience after they have arrived at your Product Page (or ASIN Detail Page).

 A factor like “conversion ratio” plays a vital role here.
 Most shoppers do these to gather details about a specific product: